- Rocket Loans

 While this may sound overwhelming at first, the following advice will help you find the perfect investor for your budding business.

-How Do I Attract Investors to My Business?
+How Do I Attract Investors To My Business?

-1. Having a written business plan that outlines how your company will grow over the years.
+Have a written business plan that outlines how your company will grow over the years.
 This plan should state how you'll grow your customer base, how you'll boost your income, and what new products or services you plan to introduce.

 A business plan shows investors that you've thought about your company's future and that you have a strategy for growing your business.

-2. Positive cash flow.
 Investors like businesses that are taking in more money than they’re spending.
 This gives investors added confidence that they'll not only earn their money back after investing in your business but will also earn a profit on their investment.

-Michael Alexis, Chief Executive Officer of Team Building in New York City, said he only invests in businesses that are cash flow-positive and companies with owners or management teams that have a specific plan for the funds he'll invest.
+Michael Alexis, Chief Executive Officer of Team Building in New York City, says he only invests in businesses that are cash flow-positive and companies with owners or management teams that have a specific plan for the funds he'll invest.

 "Many small-business owners seek capital when their business is struggling, which means that the investment is at risk," Alexis says.
 "Instead, when you invest in a cash flow-positive business, there is a greater chance they'll stay that way."